tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:SingleRecord
 - Type: bdqffdq:ResourceType
 - Preferred Label: Single Record
-- Definition: A single entity comprised of encoded data with a defined structure that contains one instance of a core concept from the perspective of information elements assessed for a data quality need.
+- Definition: A single entity comprised of encoded data with a defined structure that contains one instance of a core concept from the perspective of InformationElements assessed for a DataQualityNeed.
-- Comments: A record from a dataset.
-May be a a database tuple in the strict sense, that is a single row in a table, or may be rows related across several tables, or a graph of data.
-A SingleRecord is Single in that it has one instance of a core concept from the perspective of information elements assessed for a UseCase.
-For example, in a use case where occurences are central, a SingleRecord would represent a single occurrence, but could have multiple identifications and multiple taxa related to it in a graph or data structure.
-However, in a UseCase where taxa are central, a SingleRecord would represent a single Taxon entity (and might have multiple occurrences related to it as part of the SingleRecord, so long as the graph was limited before reaching other Taxon entities).
+- Comments: A record from a dcmitype:Dataset.
+May be a database tuple, in the strict sense, that is a single row in a table, or may be rows related across several tables, or a graph of data.
+A SingleRecord is single in that it has one instance of a core concept from the perspective of InformationElements assessed for a UseCase.
+For example, in a UseCase where dwc:Occurences are central, a SingleRecord would represent a single dwc:Occurrence, but could have multiple dwc:Identifications and multiple dwc:Taxa related to it in a graph or data structure.
+However, in a UseCase where dwc:Taxa are central, a SingleRecord would represent a single dwc:Taxon entity (and might have multiple dwc:Occurrences related to it as part of the SingleRecord, so long as the graph was limited before reaching other dwc:Taxon entities).
-A SingleRecord, like a MultiRecord, is Encoded data with a defined structure that can be described as dcmitype:Dataset
+A SingleRecord, like a MultiRecord, consists of data with a defined structure that can be described as dcmitype:Dataset
 - View in: [term-list](../list/bdqffdq/index.md#SingleRecord)

 ********************